rosechou/ultimate/trunk/source/WebsiteStatic/README.md

 # Todo:
 * [ ] Refactor the javascript code base.
+    * [ ] Decide on where to fetch additional settings if any.
 * [ ] Evaluate and introduce new methods to provide settings to the toolchains.
 * [ ] Refactor the API to use data Objects instead of long concatenated strings.
 * [ ] Send and use asynchronous tasks to the backend WebsiteEclipseBridge.